Measuring gas fluxes in a flask system

 Note: If multiple flux blocks for different gases are included under a Flask block, the sample volume and area/mass values for all flasks must be consistent or your configuration will not Verify.

-The drop-down menu allows you to select the type of gas and the source for flux calculations.
-Under Area you will enter the sample surface area in cm2.
+• Area-based flux: Select the gas and the source for flux calculations.
+Under Area, enter the sample surface area in cm2.
 You can also adjust the Deadband and Stop Time as needed.
 The Deadband and Stop Time are parts of the total Observation Length.
 Stop Time can be any time desired so long as it is beyond the Deadband and does not exceed the Observation Length.
 A good Deadband to start with is 15 to 20 seconds, but this can be adjusted in post-processing using SoilFluxPro Software.

-Note: You will need one Flux block for each gas flux you would like to have computed.
+Note: One Flux block is required for each gas flux computed.
 Without a Flux block, no flux will be calculated for that gas.
 If a Flux block was not added for a gas, a flux can still be calculated later using SoilFluxPro Software.

 Finding leaks